 - Occurrence: common

 Osteochondrosis is a developmental disorder that affects the growth of bone and cartilage in young animals, especially dogs.
-Osteochondrosis dissecans (OCD) is a specific form of osteochondrosis in which pieces of cartilage, or so-called joint mice, detach in the joint and can cause pain and limited mobility.
+Osteochondrosis dissecans (OCD) is a specific form of osteochondrosis where pieces of cartilage or so-called “joint mice” detach within the joint, which can cause pain and restricted movement.

 The most important facts at a glance

-Osteochondrosis in dogs is a disorder of bone and cartilage development that occurs when the cartilage tissue is not completely converted into bone.
-This leads to thickened cartilage that can die off and cause inflammatory conditions in the joint.
-The causes are varied and include genetic factors, nutrition, and biomechanical stresses.
-Certain dog breeds, especially large and fast-growing ones such as German Shepherds and Labrador Retrievers, are more susceptible to this disease.
-An unbalanced diet can increase the risk, especially through excessive energy intake and an unbalanced ratio of calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
+Osteochondrosis in dogs is a disorder of bone and cartilage development that occurs when cartilage tissue is not fully converted into bone.
+This leads to thickened cartilage, which can die off and cause inflammation in the joint.
+The causes are diverse and include genetic factors, nutrition, and biomechanical stresses.
+Certain dog breeds, especially large and fast-growing ones like German Shepherds and Labrador Retrievers, are more susceptible to this condition.
+An unbalanced diet can increase the risk, particularly through excessive energy intake and an unbalanced ratio of calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
 It also plays a role in blood coagulation, nerve transmission, and muscle contraction. and phosphorusPhosphorus is a vital mineral found in bones and teeth, playing a central role in energy metabolism and DNA.
 A balanced phosphorus to calcium ratio is essential for the health of dogs and cats..
-Symptoms include lameness, joint pain, and limited mobility.
+Symptoms include lameness, joint pain, and restricted mobility.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made through clinical examinations and imaging techniques such as X-rays or MRI.
-Treatment may involve conservative measures or surgical procedures, depending on the severity.
+It is the first step in the management and treatment of patients. is made through clinical examinations and imaging procedures such as X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions. or MRI.
+For treatment, conservative measures or surgical interventions may be necessary, depending on the severity.
 Early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and treatment improve the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop., although there is a risk of developing osteoarthritis.
 PreventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. through a balanced diet and controlled exercise is important, especially in genetically predisposed breeds.
 Current research focuses on genetic, nutritional, and biomechanical factors to develop better preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. and treatment methods.
-Regenerative medicine, such as stem cell therapies, shows promising approaches to repairing cartilage damagecartilage damage are injuries or wear and tear of the cartilage tissue that covers and protects joints, ribs, ears, and other body parts.
+Regenerative medicine, such as stem cell therapies, shows promising approaches for repairing cartilage damagecartilage damage are injuries or wear and tear of the cartilage tissue that covers and protects joints, ribs, ears, and other body parts.
 Damage can be caused by injuries, wear and tear, or conditions such as arthritis, leading to Pain and restricted movement..

 Causes

-Osteochondrosis is a disorder in the process of endochondral ossification, in which the cartilage tissue is not completely converted into bone.
-This leads to a thickening of the cartilage, which eventually is no longer adequately supplied and can die off.
-As a result, parts of the cartilage can detach and lead to inflammatory conditions in the joint.
+Osteochondrosis is a disruption in the process of endochondral ossification, where cartilage tissue is not fully converted into bone.
+This leads to a thickening of the cartilage, which eventually no longer receives an adequate nutrient supply and can die off.
+As a result, parts of the cartilage can detach and lead to inflammation in the joint.

 The causes of osteochondrosis in dogs are multifactorialMultifactorial refers to conditions or diseases that arise from the interplay of several causes or risk factors.
-In dogs and cats, these can be genetic predispositions, environmental influences, and nutritional factors that together lead to health problems. and include genetic predispositions, nutritional factors, and biomechanical stresses.
-Studies show that certain dog breeds, especially large and fast-growing breeds such as German Shepherds, Labrador Retrievers, and Golden Retrievers, have a higher risk of developing this disease.
-A genetic basis is assumed because the disease occurs more frequently in certain breeding lines.
+In dogs and cats, these can be genetic predispositions, environmental influences, and nutritional factors that together lead to health problems. and include genetic predispositions, nutritional factors, and biomechanical stressStress refers to the state of an organism reacting to external stimuli or demands.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being..
+Studies show that certain dog breeds, especially large and fast-growing breeds such as German Shepherds, Labrador Retrievers, and Golden Retrievers, have a higher risk of developing this condition.
+A genetic basis is assumed, as the disease occurs more frequently in certain breeding lines.

 Nutritional factors also play an important role.
 Excessive energy intake and an unbalanced ratio of calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
 It also plays a role in blood coagulation, nerve transmission, and muscle contraction. and phosphorusPhosphorus is a vital mineral found in bones and teeth, playing a central role in energy metabolism and DNA.
 A balanced phosphorus to calcium ratio is essential for the health of dogs and cats. can increase the risk of osteochondrosis.
-These eating habits promote rapid growth that can overwhelm the formation of stable bone tissue.
+These dietary habits promote rapid growth, which can overwhelm the formation of stable bone tissue.

-Biomechanical stresses caused by excessive movement or traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries. can also contribute to the development of osteochondrosis.
-Such stresses can lead to micro-damage in the cartilage, which impairs its ability to correctly transform into bone.
+Biomechanical stresses caused by excessive exercise or traumas can also contribute to the development of osteochondrosis.
+Such stresses can lead to micro-damage in the cartilage, impairing its ability to correctly convert into bone.

 Symptoms